 But even if you don't enjoy rubbing elbows with strangers, you're bound to make new friends on an AMA Waterways river cruise.
 It happens every time.

-I can't wait for our next AMA Waterways river cruise.
-This one will be on the Rhone River in Provence.
+I can't wait for our next AMA Waterways River cruise.
+This one will be on the Danube River beginning in Budapest and ending with an optional extension in Prague.
 We're also eyeballing the Best of Holland and Belgium cruise, and one of my bucket list items, the Chobe River in Africa.

 Are you convinced yet?